spidernet-io/charts/rdma-tools/Readme.md

 # for china user , it could add these to use a domestic registry
 image:
   registry: ghcr.m.daocloud.io
+  # the default tag is for cuda and nccl, the image is 3G
+  #tag: v1.0.0
-  # use light image without nccl and cuda
+  # the light tag does not include nccl and cuda, the image is 160 M
   #tag: light-v1.0.0

 # just run daemonset in nodes 'worker1' and 'worker2'